ryan-brocco/fortunatemaps.herokuapp.com-scrape/Dump of HTTP 200 responses for FM map URLs/README for dump files.md

-# Scrape of HTMLs for each Map ID on fortunatemaps.herokuapp.com
+# Dump of HTTP 200 responses for FM map URLs
-The purpose of this web scrape is to allow for more robust searching for maps than what is possible through the search function on fortunatemaps.herokumap.com or through a websearch for site:fortunatemaps.herokuapp.com.
-<br><br>
-Output from HTML web scrape of TagPro map host fortunatemaps.herokuapp.com.
-Map IDs 1 – 88850.
+The files contained in this directory is the raw output from HTML web scrape (one GET HTTP request per http://fortunatemaps.herokuapp.com/map/<#####>) of TagPro map host fortunatemaps.herokuapp.com.
+At the time of the this web scrape, the latest listed map ID was 88850.
 Scroll to the bottom for an example item (1 of the 88850 responses) contained within the txt file.
 <br>
 https://fortunatemaps.herokuapp.com/map/1
 <br>